hasmhib/unit1-2024/Project.md

 ## Login System
 My client requires a system to protect the private data.
 I thought about using a login system to accomplish this requirement using a if condition and the open command to work with a csv file.

 The flow diagram for program is shown in **Figure1** in the first line of the code.
 I am defining a function called try_login with two inputs (name and password) ,both are type string.
-The output is boolean becasue I only need a True if the user and password exist in the database file.
+The output is boolean because I only need a True if the user and password exist in the database file.

 **Figure1**
 ![IMG_0020](https://github.com/hasmhib/unit1-2024/assets/142870448/73cb0e76-25a0-4fe6-abee-05a2562b329c)